hbctraining/versioning_data_scripts/02_GitKraken.md

 ### Creating a Folder/Repository, Starting from your Local Machine

 There are a number of different ways to add files/folders for Git/GitKraken to track.

-For this lesson, click on the folder icon at the top left corner.
+* **Click on the folder icon at the top left corner**.
 This will allow you to either *Open* an existing repository, or *Clone* a repository that you or someone else has created, or *Init* (initialize/create) a new repository.
-Today, we will be initializing a repository within a new folder.

-Click on Init, and then GitHub.com, so that we can create a repository that we will keep locally, as well at a remote location as a backup or perhaps for sharing:
+* Today, we will be initializing a repository within a new folder, **click on Init, and then GitHub.com**, so that we can create a repository that we will keep locally, *as well at a remote location* as a backup or perhaps for sharing:

 <img src="img/2.new-init.png" width="700" align="center">

 Fill in the fields as appropriate:
-* your account
+* your GitHub account
-* the name of the repository.
-Keep this to letters, numbers, and underscores.
-For this class, let's call it "gitkraken_workshop"
+* the name of the repository. *Keep this to letters, numbers, and underscores; for this class, let's call it "gitkraken_workshop".*
-* a good description
+* add a description of what this folder/repository will contain.
-* set the access for the remote location, whether this should be viewable by anyone, or kept private to yourself and people that you specifically add as collaborators
+* set the access for the remote location, whether this should be viewable by anyone, or kept private to yourself and only people you add as collaborators
-* leave the "Clone after init" option checked
+* leave the "Clone after init" option checked.
+This will make the repository available to you on GitHub.
 * For the "New repository path", select a location on your computer where the newly created folder (with repo) should be placed using the Browse window.
 For this class, let's place the repo on your Desktop.
 * Finally, click on the "Create Repository and Clone" button.

 **Note: sometimes people fail at this step and they are confused as to how to proceed.
-FINISH THESE HELPFUL INSTRUCTIONS!**
+FINISH THE INSTRUCTIONS LISTED ABOVE!**

 Voila!
 You now have your first Git repo!